 HEOP (Higher Education Opportunity Program) is designed for academically and economically disadvantaged students.
 If selected for the program, HEOP participants are required to attend a pre-freshman program during the summer preceding fall entry.
 Advising, counseling, tutoring and financial assistance are provided for these students for the duration of their degree programs if eligibility requirements are continuously met.

-MORE (Motivation, Organization, Responsibility, and Enthusiasm) is designed to provide support services and reasonable learning accommodations to students with disabilities.
+Student Access Office is designed to provide support services and reasonable learning accommodations to students with disabilities.
 Click here for the Student Access Office Registration Form.